cdervis/vscode-pi/README.md

 Use `pi.voice.enabled` to show or hide the microphone button.
 Use `pi.voice.model` to choose between the built-in tiny/base and multilingual/English-only model options.

 You can always delete the downloaded models via the info menu -> "*Delete downloaded dictation model*".

+## Feedback

+Please feel free to provide feedback and/or [report issues](https://github.com/cdervis/vscode-pi) here on GitHub.
+The extension is currently in a prerelease phase and I appreciate your feedback, as it can help steer the extension in the right direction for all of us.

 ## Troubleshooting